tjconstant/thor2/README.md

 FEL0550$plot()
 ````

-To access a fit of the filter's transmission funciton:
+To access a fit of the filter's transmission function:

 ```r
 FEL0550$Transmission(200:700)